tsbertalan/scipy_proceedings_2012/tom_bertalan/tom_bertalan.rst

 ..
 What open source multigrid packages are available and brief overview of them from their website/documentation.
 Also mention about Matlab version which is not an open source, but openly available.

-The current open-source Python multigrid implementation *PyAMG* (due to Nathan Bell [Bell]_) is a very capable and speedy multigrid solver, with a core written in C. However, because of the extent of optimizations (and the inclusion of C code), it is not particularly readable.
+Current open-source Python multigrid implementations are speedy and capable solvers.
+Examples include  *PyAMG* (due to Nathan Bell [Bell]_) is a very capable and speedy multigrid solver, whose core is written in C.
+The ML package in the Trilinos project, though written in C++, is available for use in Python through the PyTrilinos package [PyTrilinos]_.
+Both of these are useful for production work, but are  not particularly readable.

 ..
 Additionally, it is not parallelized to make use of multiple CPUs or GPU compute units.